 The Razer Kraken V2 are decently comfortable headphones with thick pads that better distribute pressure.
 However, they're a bit tight out of the box and the lack of a proper swivel hinge means they don't always fit well around your ears which can be a bit fatiguing over time.
 They won't be the best headphones to wear for long gaming sessions.

 The Razer Pro V2 headphones have a typical gaming control scheme.
 They have a two-sided volume dial and a mic on/off switch.
 They have no additional buttons and they're fairly easy-to-use.
 However, the volume dial doesn't have distinct notches which would have been helpful when setting a preferred volume level.
 The control scheme also doesn't cater to mobile devices which makes them less versatile for casual use than some of the other gaming headsets we've reviewed.
+If you don't mind a wired gaming headset but prefer better controls then consider the budget Turtle Beach Recon 200 as an alternative to the Kraken Pro V2.

 Like most gaming headphones, they are not very portable.
 They do not fold into a more compact format and the ear cups are quite large and do not lay flat.
 This makes them a hassle to carry around on your person, especially if you don't have a bag.
 Unfortunately, they also do not come with a case or pouch, which is a little disappointing.